EVBTales/EVBTales/AuburnE1.md

 “Fable!”
 Sacha rebukes as the group approaches.
 “Rowen just saved us.”

 “And we didn’t have to kill it.”
 Carden includes.

 “We came here to protect this city, not get a bigger payday.”
 Onyx includes.

-Fable, still in a radge with no validation, huffs off and begins pacing a ways away from us.
+Fable, still in a rage with no validation, huffs off and begins pacing a ways away from us.
 “Give Fable some time to cool off.
 Fable didn’t mean it.”
 Sacha apologies before following Fable.

 “Good job finding that egg.”
 Onyx pats you on the shoulder before heading back towards the city.
 Carden looks at you, but says nothing and follows Onyx, leaving you alone.
 Watching your group walk away, a group of citizens approach them and start having what looks like an intense conversation.
 The citizens are obviously upset.